mailerdemon/mailerdemon.github.io/_posts/2019-10-05-bastion-writeup.md

 {% endhighlight %}

-Our null session worked.
-We have read access to the `Backups` share.
+My null session worked.
+I have read access to the `Backups` share.

 Although there aren't that many files in the share, some are massive.
 Here's a quick look of the interesting directory `WindowsImageBackup`.